Measuring human flourishing

 These principles emphasise that human flourishing isn’t always the same thing as financial (or economic) flourishing.
 There should be a lot more to assessing the desirability of a project than calculations of profit margins, efficiency, time-to-market, the accumulation of intellectual property, and the inconveniencing or disabling of competitors.

-Importantly, these principles carry no implication that agreement needs to be reached on a single all-encompassing measurement of human flourishing.
+Importantly, the Singularity Principles carry no implication that agreement needs to be reached on a single all-encompassing measurement of human flourishing.
 That’s unrealistic and unnecessary.
 Different technology projects can be evaluated via appeal to different aspects of overall human flourishing.
-For example, consideration could be given to the likelihood of a specific new product:
+For example, consideration could be given to the potential impact – positive or negative – of a new product on physical health, emotional resilience, human creativity, social cohesion and collaboration, diversity, autonomy, privacy, longer-term sustainability, or the wellbeing of animals.

 Some example trade-offs